Loyalty Program for Small Business (2026 Guide)

 Find the right loyalty programme for your small business.
 Compare types, costs, and setup options.
 Free plan available — no app download needed.

 Key Takeaway: The best loyalty programme for a small business is simple, free or cheap to run, and requires zero friction from customers.
-Digital stamp cards in Apple/Google Wallet tick all three boxes.
+Digital stamp cards on a customer's phone tick all three boxes — and with FaveCard's Free plan ($0, no time limit), you can start today.
 92% of consumers already belong to at least one loyalty programme — if yours isn't one of them, you're losing repeat visits to competitors who have one.

 FaveCard Team